kernelian/kude-testing/README.md

 You need to compile Wire from source, but don't worry, it's not going to take alot, since it's a really lightweight application.

 Just do `cargo build --release` and follow the instructions.
+(Make sure you have Rust installed)

 Here's how to use it: